yetulaxman/linux-2/_tutorials/01-introduction-container.md

 ---
-title: Essential Docker Terminology
+title: Docker Terminology and Architecture
 ---

-### Learning Objective
+### Learning Objectives
-In this session, you will understand the basic terminology to survive in this course.
+Understanding of docker fundamentals can be challenging to beginners.
+Part of the challenge comes from the terminology of docker eco-system.
+After this session, you will be able to understand:
+- the basic terminilogy of docker components
+- understand docker architecture

 More docker jargon will be introduced as we go with course.

-### 1. Understand the following basic terminology in Docker world.
+### 1. Understand the following basic terminology used in Docker world.

 In this course, you will come across a lot of Docker-specific jargon which might be confusing to the beginners.
 You can go through glossary of docker jargon [here](https://docs.docker.com/glossary/).
 Below is the essential terminology of docker ecosystem and we often use in this course: